ChileanVirtualObservatory/jovial.chivo.cl/deployment.md

 `hub.defaultURL` | The URL the single-user server should start in.
 You can set this to `/lab` to have JupyterLab start by default, rather than Jupyter Notebook. | `''`
 `hub.nodeSelector.enabled` | Whether to add a `nodeSelector` section in the deployment specification of the hub server.
 Currently only the `beta.kubernetes.io/instance-type` label is supported. | `false`
 `hub.nodeSelector.instanceType` | Value for the `beta.kubernetes.io/instance-type` label of the `nodeSelector` section in the deployment specification for the hub server.
 If `hub.nodeSelector.enabled` is set to `false` this option is ignored. | `''`
+`users.nodeSelector.enabled` | Whether to add a `nodeSelector` section in the specification of the single user pod.
+Currently only the `beta.kubernetes.io/instance-type` label is supported. | `false`
+`users.nodeSelector.instanceType` | Value for the `beta.kubernetes.io/instance-type` label of the `nodeSelector` section in the single user pod specification.
+If `hub.nodeSelector.enabled` is set to `false` this option is ignored. | `''`
 To set configuration values through the command line:

 ```console